SwellPF/Cinophile/README.md

 Project is: Completed as of 4/9/2021.

 ## Inspiration
-This application is my class project for Flatiron School to demonstrate my proficiency using Ruby on Rails.
+This application is my class project for Flatiron School to demonstrate my proficiency developing in Ruby on Rails.

 ## Contact
-Created by Paul Cinoman [Email](mailto:swellpf@gmail.com) [Blog](http://www.pconthepc.com) - feel free to contact me!
+Created by Paul Cinoman [swellpf@gmail.com](mailto:swellpf@gmail.com) [Blog](http://www.pconthepc.com) - feel free to contact me!